malcprentice/malcprentice.github.io/Project-TowerBuilding.md

     * How many sheets should we use per leg?
 How about for the tower?
     * Should we roll tightly or rolol loosely
     * How should we use the tape?
-    * We don’t have much time.
+    * We don't have much time.
 How should we share the work?